Last Updated on January 4, 2022 by Admin

 What is MEP Engineer?

-MEP Engineer is a professional designation responsible for planning and design in the field of Mechanical, Electrical, and plumbing (MEP) practice including developing policies standard, inspection procedure and evaluation tools for MEP concerns along with prepare, review drawing, specification, and cost estimates for the mechanical, Electrical, and Plumbing.
-We have discussed here, what are the MEP Engineer Roles and Responsibilities within the construction company?
+MEP Engineer is a professional designation responsible for planning and design in the field of Mechanical, Electrical, and plumbing (MEP) practice, including developing policies standards, inspection procedure and evaluation tools for MEP concerns along with preparing, reviewing drawing, specification, and cost estimates for the mechanical, Electrical, and Plumbing.
+We have discussed the MEP Engineer Roles and Responsibilities within the construction company?

 MEP Engineer Roles and Responsibilities

 Working as part of the project management team, reporting to the Project Director, MEP Engineer is responsible for all aspects of the project relating to building services.

 The MEP engineer job description includes the management of the MEP Engineering team to ensure that the day-to-day duties are performed professionally and expeditiously to support the project’s ongoing progress.